How an Arc-Fault Circuit Interrupter (AFCI) Detects Arcs

 The Evolution of AFCI Technology: Advanced Solutions

 To combat nuisance tripping, manufacturers are continuously improving the arc fault detection algorithm.
-Newer AFCIs feature more advanced load signature recognition, allowing them to better differentiate the electrical “noise” from a specific appliance (like a microwave) from a dangerous arc.
-Some modern smart AFCIs even allow for firmware updates.
-This enables manufacturers to remotely refine the detection logic to account for new appliances on the market, reducing the chances that a breaker keeps tripping unnecessarily.
+Newer AFCIs feature more advanced load signature recognition, allowing them to better differentiate electrical “noise” from an appliance from a dangerous arc.
+Some modern smart AFCI products offer firmware update capability that can allow manufacturers to refine detection logic for certain product families; specific features vary by manufacturer and model.
+These improvements are intended to reduce the chances that a breaker keeps tripping unnecessarily while preserving real hazard detection.

 As you can see, AFCI technology is complex and ever-evolving.
 To truly master troubleshooting and installation, you need up-to-date knowledge.
 Understand the technology you install every day.
 Enroll in our safety device courses.